-Yes, that is the order a women anatomy is build up.
+Yes, that is the order of how a woman’s anatomy is built up.
 You have three holes or three separate tubes.
 A TruCup is inserted in the middle tube i.e. is your vagina.
-It doesn't bother the urethra but initially, may apply some pressure on the bladder.
-TruCup ensures there is no such problem as it is made of a softer type of silicone.
+It doesn't bother the urethra but initially, if not inserted correctly, it may apply some pressure on the bladder.
+TruCup still ensures there is no such problem as it is made of softer silicone.

 KEEP CALM AND MAINTAIN THE CLEANLINESS

 The primary step is to ensure that your hands are clean and dry.
 The drier your fingers are, the better is the grip on the TruCup.
-It is not advisable to pull the TruCup with stem without destroying the suction your TruCup has created.
+It is not advisable to pull the TruCup with stem, you need to use the stem to hold the base of the cup and break the suction your TruCup has created.

-Cleaning and sanitizing your TruCup keeps you satisfied and healthy.
-You must keep your TruCup dry after you are over your periods and store it properly in a dry place.
+Cleaning and sanitizing your TruCup keeps you hygienic and healthy.
+You must keep your TruCup dry after you are done with your periods and store it properly in a dry place.

 Choosing your TruCup Size